Carbon copy: Use as a verb

 Carbon copy can be used as a transitive verb with the meaning described under e-mail below related to the CC field of an e-mail message.
 That is, to send the message to additional recipients beyond the primary recipient.
 It is common practice to abbreviate the verb form, and many forms are used, including cc and cc:.
 Past tense forms in use are CCed, cc'd, cc'ed, cc-ed and cc:'d.
 Present participle or imperfect forms in use include cc'ing.
 Merriam-Webster uses cc, cc'd and cc'ing, respectively.

-Email

-In common usage, an email message has three fields for addressees: the To field is for principal recipients of the message, the Cc field indicates secondary recipients whose names are visible to one another and to the principal, and the Bcc (blind carbon copy) field contains the names of tertiary recipients whose names are invisible to each other and to the primary and secondary recipients.
-It is considered good practice to indicate to the other recipients that a new participant has been added to the list of receivers (e.g. by writing "I sent a copy to John Doe" or "John Doe, who is reading in copy, [...]").

 Printers

-Dot matrix and daisy wheel impact printers are also able to use carbon paper to produce several copies of a document in one pass, and most models feature adjustable impact power and head spacing to accommodate up to three copies plus the original printout.
+Impact printers, such as dot matrix and daisy wheel impact printers, are also able to use carbon paper to produce several copies of a document in one pass.
+Commercial-grade models can print on six-part forms, while less powerful, low-cost ones may print up to three-part forms.
 Usually, this feature is used in conjunction with continuous, prearranged perforated paper and carbon supplies for use with a tractor feeder, rather than with single sheets of paper, for example, when printing out commercial invoices or receipts.